William Burkitt (judge)

-Sir William Robert Burkitt (1838 – 16 June 1908) was an Irish judge in British India in the 19th and early 20th centuries.
+Sir William Robert Burkitt (1838 – 16 June 1908) was an Irish judge in British India from the 1860s to the early 20th century.

 Education

 From the Irish branch of a prominent family of judges, theologians, and doctors, Burkitt was born in Dublin.
 He was educated at Trinity College Dublin and called to the bar at Middle Temple.

 He took the Indian Civil Service exams in 1860 and graduated to the Bengal Civil Service in 1869.

 Career

-William Burkitt arrived in India 11 October 1861.
+William Burkitt arrived in India on 11 October 1861.
 From October 1862, he served in the North Western Provinces as Assistant Magistrate and Collector, Joint Magistrate and Deputy Collector, District and Sessions Judge (from 1862–1891) in Gorakhpur, Basti, Banda, Cawnpore (or Kanpur), Bareilly, Muzaffarnagar, Saharanpur, Etawah, Azamgarh, and Mathura, and, later, as a Judicial Commissioner in locations such as Oudh, Allahabad, Delhi and Calcutta.

 He served as a High Court Judge in Allahabad (1895-1908) and was appointed Chief Justice of the United Provinces and as Puisne Judge (1895), the most senior category of judges in British India.

 He was made a Knight Bachelor on 19 July 1904, the year of his retirement.